 The Dukan diet plan was created based on the principle that the majority of people who lose weight while on a diet regain it.
 Therefore, it is designed specifically to help dieters reach their True Weight – otherwise known as the weight you can reach and maintain without struggling or suffering even minor health consequences.

-True Weight is calculated before the Dukan diet begins, and is measured using a few tools:
+True Weight is calculated before the Dukan diet plan begins, and is measured using a few tools:

 - Basic information, such as gender, age, current weight